 The studio spent three years trying to fix this movie.
 They shouldn’t have bothered.

+TOWN AND COUNTRY is a sex farce set in the rarified atmosphere of the nouveau riche in New York and Long Island.
+Warren Beatty plays a philanderer named Porter.
+After his friend Griffin is discovered having an affair, Porter has an affair with Griffin’s wife, played by Goldie Hawn.
+Porter’s own wife, Ellie, played by Diane Keaton, finds out Porter is also having an affair with a cello player.
+Affairs and complications multiply.
+Everyone involved in these sordid dalliances comes together for the final confrontation.
 The message in TOWN AND COUNTRY is that no one can exercise self-control, so everyone should forgive everything and live happily ever after.
 Of course, this message overlooks the real pain and suffering caused by this self-destructive behavior.
 Aside from the important fact that TOWN AND COUNTRY is really sans nobilité, it is a mess as a movie: the storyline is convoluted and dull; the dialogue is witless; the acting is mediocre; the direction is pathetic; the lighting is flat; the sets are ill-conceived; and, these are just a few of the problems.
 The studio spent three years trying to fix this movie.
 They should not have bothered.